Azure/azure-policy/README.md

 - Microsoft.Web/sites/slots/siteextensions

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*

+### Auto generated resource property that bypasses policy evaluation

+In a few instances, when creating a resource from Azure Portal, the property is not set in the PUT request payload.
+When the request reaches the resource provider, the resource provider automatically generates the property and sets the default value.
+Because the property is not in the request payload, the policy cannot evaluate the property.
+Known resource fields that exhibit this class of behavior:

+- Microsoft.Storage/storageAccounts/networkAcls.defaultAction

+Using this type of alias in the existence condition of auditIfNotExists or deployIfNotExists policies works correctly.
+These two kinds of effects will get the full resource content to evaluate the existence condition.
+The property is always present in GET request payloads.

+Using this type of alias in audit/deny/append effect policies works partially.
+The compliance scan result will be correct for existing resources.
+However, when creating/updating the resource, there will be no audit events for audit effect policies and no deny or append behaviors for deny/append effect policies because of the missing property in the request payload.